jguhlin/minimap2-rs/README.md

 * Maybe should be split into 2 more libraries, minimap2-safe (lower but safe level) and minimap2 (high-level api) like zstd? - Then people can implement threading as they like or just fall back to a known-decent implementation?
 * Iterator interface for map_file
 * MORE TESTS
+* Get SSE working with "sse" feature (compiles and tests work in -sys crate, but not main crate)
+* Possible to decouple from pthread?
+* Enable Lisa-hash for mm2-fast?
+But must handle build arguments from the command-line.

 # Citation
 You should cite the minimap2 papers if you use this in your work.